keithchev/git-fails/docs/dev-notes.md

 # Dev docs/notes

-## Design TODOs
+## TODOs
-- decide on the minimal repo file structure
-- for each scenario, set up a local and remote repo
+- add type hints and mypy
 - create a minimal realistic example of a merge conflict that can be applied to any file in any pair of repos
-- define common operations that involve multiple git commands (e.g., add-and-commit)

-## Infra todos
-- add type hints, mypy config, add mypy to pre-commit etc

 ## Troublesome real-world scenarios